Nikhilsheral/REAL-TIME-FACE-DETECTION-with-OPENCV/README.md

-This Python code implements real-time face detection using OpenCV (cv2) and a pre-trained Haar Cascade classifier.
+This project implements real-time face detection using OpenCV (cv2) and a pre-trained Haar Cascade classifier.
 Here's a breakdown:

 1. **Library Imports:**
    - `cv2`: The OpenCV library, essential for computer vision tasks like image processing, video capture, and face detection.